This post may contain affiliate links. Please read the disclaimer here.

 Where: San Francisco, CA, USA

 Alfred Hitchcock’s Vertigo is regularly voted one of the best movies of all time.
 It’s also got some cracking movie locations around the city of San Francisco.
 The most iconic movie location from the film has to be the Golden Gate Bridge.
-The brick-red suspension bridge is one of the most famous monuments in the country and really needs to be appreciated in real life to truly understand it’s scale and magnificence.
-Just don’t jump into the Bay like Madeleine does in the movie; not a clever idea.
+The brick-red suspension bridge is one of the most famous monuments in the country and really needs to be appreciated in real life to truly understand its scale and magnificence.
+Just don’t jump into the Bay as Madeleine does in the movie; not a clever idea.

 Katz’s Delicatessen as seen in When Harry Met Sally (1989)